 Elizabeth Banks (Catching Fire, The Lego Movie) plays Melinda, a Cadillac salesperson who doesn’t know Brian’s fame.
 The two have a conversation about a car he wants to purchase.
-He wins her over in just a few minutes even though it’s clear to everyone, including her, that not everything is right.
+He wins her over in just a few minutes, even though it’s clear to everyone, including her, that not everything is right.
 But she is compassionate and takes a chance with him.
-Her love and mercy (pardon the pun) are probably the best things that have ever happened to him despite his commercial success as a music artist.
-Her empathy towards this man who has captured her heart with sincerity, passion, and love help bring Brian back from the dead.
+Her love and mercy (pardon the pun) are the best things that ever happened to him, despite his commercial success as a music artist.
+Her empathy towards this man who has captured her heart with sincerity, passion, and love helps bring Brian back from the dead.

 The writing for Love & Mercy is outstanding, the direction is fantastic, and the acting is phenomenal.
-I’ve mentioned in my reviews that I am in awe when a movie can smoothly and effectively go back and forth between two time periods and in Love & Mercy.
+I’ve mentioned in my reviews that I am in awe when a movie can smoothly and effectively go back and forth between two time periods.
 Unfortunately, I’ve seen the flipside of this.
 Movies that try to go back and forth between two (or more) periods can become utter disasters.
 Cusack has been acting for the last four decades, and I don’t know if he’s ever been more compelling.
 With apologies to There Will Be Blood, Dano gives the performance of his career.
-With both of these characters, you can feel their dread, their despair, and their confusion.
+You can feel both of these characters’ dread, despair, and confusion.
 Banks and Giamatti add to this powerful ensemble.
-Though I am indifferent about The Beach Boys, this movie has compelled me to learn more.
+Though indifferent about The Beach Boys, this movie has compelled me to learn more.
 I will undoubtedly go and listen to “Pet Sounds” in its entirety.
 While Love & Mercy rushes to its conclusion, I’m not going to let this minor triviality get in the way of what was a captivating and educational film.

-Fans of any of these four main actors in this movie should see the film as well, of course, fans of The Beach Boys.
-I think this film is worth a second watch.
+Fans of any of these four main actors in this movie should see it, as should fans of The Beach Boys.
+This film is worth a second watch.
 I plan on watching it again and may adjust some of what I say in this review.

 Plot 9/10 (Wilson’s had a long life…I think we got two fascinating components of that life in this movie)

-Character Development 9/10 (I had a solid understanding of Wilson at the beginning and in the middle…I had a little less knowledge at the end…I’m not sure I liked the way it ended…it was a very quick ending…I would have liked a longer epilog)
+Character Development 9/10 (I had a solid understanding of Wilson at the beginning and in the middle…I had a little less knowledge at the end…I’m not sure I liked the way it ended…it was a rapid ending…I would have liked a longer epilogue.

 Character Chemistry 9/10 (Giamatti is a scene-stealer…Cusack and Banks are a wonderful onscreen couple)